-Short term - 2020 - 2025 Mid te rm - 2026-2030 Long term - 2031-2035 2036 + Strategy • Design and construct • If the skate dots idea extends sculptural skate plaza at the skate plaza concept, install A long promised addition to park entry, incorporate dots in conjunction with paved Town Park, private fundraising skatable features, benches, multimodal route (new path, or is underway to support its landscaping, and public art for resurfaced existing path) development with current plans enjoyment by all park users to locate it in Town Park and human powered wheeled vehicles (scooters, bikes, In November of wheelchairs, etc.) 2014, the Strasburg Town Council voted to allow that skatepark to be in a specific location in the town's "river" park, but it has since been suggested that precise location may not be optimal. [source?]
+Short term - 2020 - 2025 Mid term - 2026-2030 Long term - 2031-2035 2036 +

+Strategy • Design and construct sculptural If the skate dots idea extends

+A lang promised addition to Town skate plaza at park entry, incorporate skateable features, benches, land- the skate plaza concept, install dots in conjunction with paved

+A long promised addition to Town Park, private fundraising is underway scaping, and public art for enjoyment multimodal route (new path, or

+to support its development with current plans to locate it in Town Park by all park users and human powered wheeled vehicles (scooters, bikes, wheelchairs, etc.) resurfaced existing path)

+In November of 2014, the Strasburg

+Town Council voted to allow that

+skatepark to be in a specific location in

+the town's "river" park, but it has since

+been suggested that precise location

+may not be optimal.
+(Town webpage)